Uta Frith: Fellowships and awards

 Frith was elected a Fellow of the British Academy in 2001, a Fellow of the Academy of Medical Sciences in 2001, a Fellow of the Royal Society in 2005, an Honorary Fellow of the British Psychological Society in 2006, an Honorary Fellow of University College London in 2007, a member of the German Academy of Sciences Leopoldina in 2008, an Honorary Fellow of Newnham College, Cambridge in 2008, a Foreign Associate of the National Academy of Sciences in 2012, and a member of the European Molecular Biology Organisation in 2014.
 She was President of the Experimental Psychology Society in 2006 and 2007.
 Frith also received an honorary doctorate from the University of Bath.

 In 2009, Frith and her husband, Chris, jointly received the European Latsis Prize for their contribution to understanding the human mind and brain, and in 2010 she was awarded the Mind & Brain Prize.
 She received a William James Fellow Award in 2013.
 In 2014, she and her husband won the Jean Nicod Prize, for their work on social cognition.

 In 2012, Frith became an Honorary Dame Commander of the Order of the British Empire (DBE), which was made substantive on 4 April 2019 after the German Government permitted dual British/German nationality.
 This allowed her to be called Dame Uta.
 In 2015, she was listed as one of BBC's 100 Women.

 Personal life

-Frith married Chris Frith in 1966.
-He is now professor emeritus at the Wellcome Trust Centre for Neuroimaging at University College London.
+Frith married fellow British neuroscientist Chris Frith in 1966.
 In 2008 a double portrait was painted by Emma Wesley.
 They have two sons.
-Working with their son Alex Frith and illustrator Daniel Locke, Frith and her husband produced the graphic novel 'Two Heads: Where Two Neuroscientists Explore How Our Brains Work with Other Brains in 2022.
+Working with their son Alex Frith and illustrator Daniel Locke, Frith and her husband produced the graphic novel Two Heads: Where Two Neuroscientists Explore How Our Brains Work with Other Brains in 2022.
 This combined an introduction to neuroscience and social cognition, with their own personal and professional experiences throughout their careers.